Kokanee, a feisty and tasty land-locked sockeye salmon, are among Oregon’s most prolific gamefish.

 Central Zone

-For additional information about these and other Central Oregon kokanee fishing spots: Best Kokanee Fishing in Central Oregon
+For additional information about Central Oregon kokanee fishing spots: Best Kokanee Fishing in Central Oregon

 Southeast Zone